Screening Programs & FAQ

-🩸 At BITS, we curate five distinct short film programs each year, in addition to our feature film lineup.
+🩸 At BITS, we curate five distinct short film programs each year, in addition to our feature film lineup and opening shorts.
 All submitted films are reviewed by our programming team.
-We accept submissions exclusively through FilmFreeway.
+We accept submissions exclusively through FilmFreeway (opens in new tab).

 Before submitting, please take a moment to review our FAQ below for important guidelines and tips.

-We play a wide variety of Canadian horror, sci-fi, action, and thrillers.
-We need at least a Toronto Premiere to play it at our festival, and local cast/crew screenings in the GTA are strongly discouraged.
+A wide variety of Canadian horror, sci-fi, action, and thrillers.
+Toronto Premiere required; local cast/crew screenings in the GTA are strongly discouraged.

-Web and digital series, including proof-of-concept shorts and music videos.
+Web and digital series, proof-of-concept shorts, and music videos.
 No Toronto Premiere required (though encouraged).

 Comedy and genre shorts with a light or offbeat tone.
 Often includes animated films.